Update on Sudden Cardiac Death 2025

 Prof. Dr. Gerhard Hindricks

-PD Dr. Nikolaos Dagres
+Prof. Dr. Nikolaos Dagres

-Prof. Helmut Pürerfellner
+Prof. Dr. Helmut Pürerfellner

 Program